West Virginia News Anchors Get Into Bar Fight After One Thought The Other Hit On Her Husband

 According to FTV Live, anchor Erica Bivens and weather anchor Chelsea Ambriz of WSAZ in West Virginia ended up getting into a heated confrontation on Sunday.
 Everything started with Bivens going to The Girls’ Night Out Celebration at the Charleston Civic Center before deciding to go out for drinks with her husband.

 The couple ended up at the Broadway bar and ran into Ambriz who just so happened to be out that night as well.
-Bivens later ended up revealing to police that she and Ambriz had issues in the past, but nothing happened upon seeing her out on Sunday.
+Bivens later revealed to police that she and Ambriz had issues in the past, but nothing happened upon seeing her out on Sunday.

-Later in the evening, Bivens claims that Ambriz began hitting on her husband Donald when he was standing alone in the bar.
+Later in the evening, Bivens claims that Ambriz began hitting on her husband, Donald, when he was standing alone in the bar.
 Donald advised Ambriz he wasn’t interested in her advances and left to go join his wife.

 Upon advising Erica what Chelsea had tried to do, that is when things turned ugly.